Certified Clinical Hemodialysis Technician Job Description

 Certified hemodialysis technicians often work in hospitals and clinics, but some provide in-home care for patients.
 You’ll need to be skilled at comforting and communicating with patients in various states of uncertainty, fear, or stress.
 You’ll also need to work smoothly with other medical staff and be diligent about maintaining a clean environment and sterile equipment—and it should go without saying that you’ll need to be calm and collected in the presence of blood.
 Work hours vary based on the facility and its needs, and the dress code will most likely call for scrubs.

-Well-trained and certified hemodialysis technicians are highly valued in hospital and clinical settings, and with job openings expected to increase 17% in the next 10 years, you’ll be in good shape to get hired quickly.* Career advancement opportunities, including leadership roles and other medical care positions, are ample—especially for those proactive about professional development.
+Well-trained and certified hemodialysis technicians are highly valued in hospital and clinical settings, and with the healthcare industry expecting to add 2 million new jobs in the next 10 years, you’ll be in good shape with a career in this field.** Career advancement opportunities, including leadership roles and other medical care positions, are ample—especially for those proactive about professional development.